New Diagnosis of Food Allergy

 Work with your child's health care team on how to recognize the signs and symptoms of anaphylaxis and how to treat it.
 Here's how you can be prepared:

-- Have a written food allergy emergency care plan, also called an anaphylaxis emergency action plan.
+- Have a written Anaphylaxis Action Plan, also called a food allergy emergency care plan.
 Your child's doctor will give you this step-by-step plan on what to do in an emergency.

 - Learn how to give your child epinephrine.
-It's the medicine of choice to treat an allergic reaction or anaphylaxis.
+It's the only treatment that will stop anaphylaxis.

 - Epinephrine is safe and comes in an easy-to-use device called an auto-injector.
 It injects a single dose of medicine when you press it against your child's outer thigh.
 Your child's health care team will show you how to use it.

-- Teach people who spend time with your child how to use the auto-injector device.
+- Teach people who spend time with your child how to use the auto-injector.

-- Consider having your child wear or carry a medical alert bracelet to let others know of the allergy.
+- Consider having your child wear or carry a medical alert ID to let other people know of the allergy.

 Know How to Treat Anaphylaxis

-- Follow the steps in your child's emergency care plan to give your child epinephrine right away.
+- Follow the steps in your child's Anaphylaxis Action Plan to give your child epinephrine right away.
 This can save your child's life.

 - After giving epinephrine, always call 911 or a local ambulance service.
 Tell them that your child is having a serious allergic reaction and may need more epinephrine.

 - Your child needs to be taken to a hospital by ambulance.
-Medical staff will watch your child closely for further reactions and treat him or her if needed.
+Medical staff will watch your child closely for further reactions and treat them if needed.

 Take Steps to Avoid Allergic Reactions